RishikarthikVelliangiri/PDF_Chatbot/README.md

 - Node.js (v14 or higher)
 - NPM (v6 or higher)
-- Google Cloud Gemini API key
+- Google Cloud Gemini API key - Get it from [Google AI Studio](https://makersuite.google.com/app/apikey)
-- Pinecone API key and environment
+- Pinecone API key and environment - Get it from [Pinecone Console](https://app.pinecone.io/)

+## Security Notice ⚠️

+This application requires API keys to function.
+Never commit these keys to version control:
+- Store them in `.env` files that are git-ignored
+- Never share your API keys publicly
+- Rotate keys if they are accidentally exposed
+- Consider using environment variables in production

 ## Setup Instructions